 Boston's Porcello looks to right himself vs. Mets

-BOSTON -- Rick Porcello will be counted on to be one of the Boston Red Sox starters in the coming postseason.
+Rick Porcello will be counted on to be one of the Boston Red Sox starters in the coming postseason.
+Porcello, who faces the New York Mets in the second game of a three-game interleague series Saturday at Fenway Park, is 16-7 with a 4.27 ERA on the season.

 Tweets